LimHueiHwang/sap-pr-automation/README.md

 This project automates Purchase Requisition (PR) creation for the Purchasing team using Microsoft Excel VBA and SAP GUI Scripting.

-Before creating a PR, the automation checks the available Plan Order quantity and determines whether the part is a Sales Agreement (SA) part.
+Before creating a PR, the automation checks the available Plan Order quantity and validates whether the part is a Sales Agreement (SA) part.

-For SA parts, an additional manual check is required to confirm that sufficient Plan Order quantity is available before the PR is created.
+For SA parts, a manual check is required to confirm that sufficient Plan Order quantity is available before proceeding with PR creation.

 The tool also includes a separate workflow for closing or fixing existing Purchase Requisitions.